 His presentation will be certainly informative and educational, if not a little bit scary!

-Feedback received from delegates at the previous seminar include:
+Feedback received from delegates that attended our previous event in September include:

 - "Clear, focused and enlightening with the benefit of taking you by the hand about next steps.
 Very helpful" Carole Damper, CEO, The Roberts Centre, Portsmouth